Measurement of the $Z$ boson production cross-section in $pp$ collisions at $\sqrt{s} = 5.02$ TeV: Cross-section determination

 The detector resolution causes migration between kinematic bins.
 Due to the good angular resolution of the \lhcb detector, negligible migration effects are observed among \zy and \phistar bins.
+Hence, it is unnecessary to correct for migration effects on the number of events in each bin of \zy and \phistar for the cross-section measurement.

-To assess the necessity of using an unfolding method to correct the \zpt measurement at the reconstruction level, the ratio of the \zpt distribution before and after unfolding is calculated from data, and then compared to the ratio of the reconstructed \zpt distribution and the generated \zpt distribution, obtained from the simulated sample.
-Since notable migration is observed, the unfolding procedure is performed for the \zpt distribution, using the Bayesian unfolding method~\cite{Prosper:2011zz,DAgostini:1994fjx}.
+To assess the necessity of correcting the \zpt measurement for bin migrations at the reconstruction level, the ratio of the \zpt distribution before and after applying a Bayesian unfolding procedure~\cite{Prosper:2011zz,DAgostini:1994fjx} is calculated from data.
+This ratio is then compared to the ratio of the reconstructed to the generated \zpt distribution obtained from the simulated sample.
+As noticeable migration is detected, corrections for migration effects on the \zpt distribution are implemented using the Bayesian unfolding approach mentioned earlier.